 Some designers find the responsive grid difficult to get to grips with especially if they’re not familiar with HTML and CSS.
 In this article we’ll explain how the grid works and how it will help you design responsive web sites and applications.
 We’re only going to cover the basics, when you’re comfortable with this the best way to learn more is roll up your sleeves and get stuck in.

 The first hurdle in responsive design is to accept that you never know the exact width of the browser window (viewport).
 You’re no longer dealing with specific pixel widths, rather the width of an element is dictated by how many columns it spans.
 Each breakpoint gives you the opportunity to change the number of columns an element spans (amongst other things).
 Note: you can still use fixed width elements within your design but you’ll need to keep an eye on what happens to these elements at different viewport sizes.

 A ‘breakpoint’ is a predefined viewport width.
-The GUI framework utilises 4 breakpoints.
+The Design System utilises 5 breakpoints.
 At each breakpoint we have the option to make adjustments to the interface design or layout using CSS.
 For example, we can adjust how many columns an element should span, the size of the text, its colour, visibility etc.

 This is how we define each of the 4 breakpoints:

 - XS - The Extra Small breakpoint begins at 0px and goes to 767px.
 (Note: Our minimum supported viewport is 320px)

 - SM - The Small breakpoint begins at 768px and goes to 991px

 - MD - The Medium breakpoint begins at 992px and goes to 1223px

 - LG - The Large breakpoint begins at 1224px and keeps going (Note: We cap this width at 1224px by applying a max-width to the container).